 |Faculty or Section :||Faculty of Arts|

 |School or Department :||School of Humanities and Communication|

 Students will require access to e-mail and have internet access to UConnect for this course.

 This course examines the rise and fall of civilisations from the Neolithic period to the start of the European Renaissance, focussing on cultural change, political and religious beliefs, and, in particular, social structures.
-The course introduces the basic principles of historical methodology and is compatible with the course ANT1000: World Archaeology which employs an anthropological approach.
-The course is particularly suited to Arts and Education students, and is ideal as a general elective for all those seeking an introduction to world history
+The course introduces the basic principles of historical methodology and complements the course ANT1000: World Archaeology which employs an anthropological approach.
+The course is particularly suited to Arts and Education students, and is ideal as a general elective for all those seeking an introduction to the study of world history.

 On successful completion of this course students will be able to: